Dmunch04/Chirp/Documentation/Getting Started.md

 	print("This works!")
 }
 ```
 The Chirp code is weird but has some use to it.
-Such as the entry keyword which make it so any function can be the entry point, or the lack of need to return.
+Such as the entry keyword which make it so any function can be the entry point.

 ## Variables
 Chirp like any other programming language has variales.
 In chirp the variables have 4 types, ``int``,``float``,``char`` and ``string``.